 There are no special steps to prepare for this test.

 Description of Test

-A hearing specialist called an audiologist will place a small microphone in your baby’s ear canal.
-The ear is then stimulated with sound, and an “echo” is measured.
-If an echo is detected, that is a sign that your baby is hearing fine.
+This test is given by a hearing specialist called an audiologist.
+A small microphone will be put in the baby’s ear canal.
+The ear then receives a sound.
+If an echo is found, that is a sign that the baby hears well.
 If there is no echo, this may be a sign of hearing loss.

 How Long Will It Take?

-Each test only takes minutes to do.
-It may take longer if your child is restless.
+Each test only takes a few minutes.
+It may take longer if your baby is restless.